NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 This document describes a method in which the catalog is represented as a regular DNS zone (called a "catalog zone" here), and transferred using DNS zone transfers.
-As zones are added to or removed from the catalog zone, the changes are propagated to the secondary nameservers in the normal way.
-The secondary nameservers then add/remove/modify the zones they serve in accordance with the changes to the zone.
+As zones are added to or removed from the catalog zone, these changes are distributed to the secondary nameservers in the normal way.
+The secondary nameservers then add/remove/modify the zones they serve in accordance with the changes to the catalog zone.

 The contents and representation of catalog zones are described in (#description).
 Nameserver behavior is described in (#behavior).